henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

 - **Corrective measures** include controls that restore the system after a disaster or an event.

-### 6.4.2 Business Continuity Planning
+### Business Continuity Planning

-#### 6.4.2.1 Need for Business Continuity
+business continuity goes a step further than DRP because it means making sure that critical process continue.

 A business continuity plan is a broader plan than a DRP because it includes getting critical systems to another location while repair of the original facility is under way.
 Personnel continue to perform all business processes in an alternate manner until normal operations resume.

 Availability ensures that the resources required to keep the organization going will continue to be available to the personnel and the systems that rely on them.

-#### 6.4.2.2 Business Continuity Considerations
+#### Business Continuity Considerations

-Business continuity controls are more than just *backing up data and providing redundant hardware*.
+Business continuity controls are **more than just backing up data and providing redundant hardware**.
 Organizations need employees to properly configure and operate systems.
 Data can be useless until it provides information.
 An organization should look at the following:

-- Getting the right people to the right places

-- Documenting configurations

-- Establishing alternate communications channels for both voice and data

-- Providing power
+- Documentatie configuraties

-- Identifying all dependencies for applications and processes so that they are properly understood

-- Understanding how to carry out automated tasks manually
+- zorg voor alternatieve communicatiekanalen

+- Stroomvoorzieningen failsafe maken

+- Nagaan wat de impact voor de applicaties zijn

+- Nagaan hoe geautomatiseerde taken (tijdelijk) handmatig kunnen overgenomen worden.

-#### 6.4.2.3 Business Continuity Best Practices
+#### Business Continuity Best Practices

 As shown in the figure, the National Institute of Standards and Technology (NIST) developed the following best practices:

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1606141682/Screenshot_2020-11-23_152743_nqthnc.png" width=400/>

-## 6.5 reconnaissance and enumeration
+## 5 reconnaissance and enumeration

  reconnaissance :arrow_right: scanning :arrow_right: gain access :arrow_right: maintain access :arrow_right: clear tracks ​

-### 6.5.1 reconnaissance
+### 5.1 reconnaissance

 - passive = no direct interaction with target
 - active = direct interaction with target

-### 6.5.2 scanning
+### 5.2 scanning

 thanks to the previous step we now know what to scan